 This is also consistent with the model put forward by Atanassov, Nanda and Seru (2007).
 They assume that firms with more innovative projects tend to rely on arm's length financing, which allows greater independence to managers.
-On the contrary, less innovative firms, whose projects are easier to evaluate, give less discretion to managers and bank borrowing is prevalent.2 In their empirical analysis on a large panel of US domestically owned firms to innovate and export and hence to catch up to the technological frontiers.
-For Europe, other analyses (Mohnen and Roller, 2005; Mohnen et al., 2008; Savignac, 2006) confirm that insufficient finance inhibits firm innovativeness.
-Magri (2007) emphasizes the difficulties encountered by small innovative firms.
-For a general review, see also Hall and Lerner (2009).
+On the contrary, less innovative firms, whose projects are easier to evaluate, give less discretion to managers and bank borrowing is prevalent.2 In their empirical analysis on a large panel of US companies from 1974 to 2000, Atanassov, Nanda and Seru (2007) find that companies relying more on outside equity or bond financing receive a larger number of patents compared to other firms.
+They interpret this evidence as a signal that banks are less able to evaluate new technologies and therefore discourage investment in innovation.
+Also Rajan and Zingales (2003) highlight that in relationship-based financing, the lender may have not the necessary skills to properly evaluate innovative technologies; thus, their close monitoring might discourage such investments.
+Similar findings are reported by Blass and Yosha (2003) and Aghion et al. (2004); these studies, using data for Israel and UK respectively, show that large listed innovative firms tend to finance their activity by issuing shares.